nuclio/nuclio/hack/scripts/releaser/README.md

 ## Releaser

-A dev-internal go-based tool to create nuclio releases
+A dev-internal Go-based tool to create Nuclio releases

 Releaser flow

-1. Clone nuclio to a temp dir
+1. Clone Nuclio to a temp dir
 2. Merge your dev branch changes onto your release branch (if there is any)
-3. Create a Github release out of your release branch
+3. Create a GitHub release out of the _release_ branch
-4. Wait for the Build + Push nuclio images to finish
+4. Wait for the Build + Push Nuclio images to finish
-6. Bump + release helm charts with the target version
+6. Bump + release Nuclio Helm charts with the target version

 ### Pre Requisites